stevenh77/StickyNotesCSharp/readme.md

 ## About
 This code is a port of the VB.NET version produced by Billy Hollis, whose StickyNotes feature in the excellent WPF application:  [StaffLynx](http://slmasters.net/videos/StaffLynxDemonstration.wmv)

-The aim is promote, share and cross pollinate ideas and approaches for data entry within Metro style apps.
+The aim is promote, share and cross pollinate ideas and approaches for data entry within forward thinking apps.

 Source code:  [https://github.com/stevenh77/StickyNotesCSharp](https://github.com/stevenh77/StickyNotesCSharp)